 The threshold remains to be Rs 20 lakh and in case of special category States at Rs 10 lakh for the service providers.

 *CBIC had notified the increase in threshold turnover from Rs 20 lakh to Rs 40 lakh which came into effect from the 1st of April 2019.

 Filing GST returns

 All businesses that are required to be registered under GST have to file monthly, quarterly and/or annual GST returns.
-The type of returns that need to be filed vary from business to business.
+The type of returns that need to be filed varies from business to business.

 A GST return is typically a document that includes purchases, sales, GST paid and input tax credit (ITC) of a registered business.
 The return has to be filed with the tax authorities and the authorities use the same information to calculate the total GST liability of a business.